videostream/cordova-chromecast/README.md

 ##Usage

 This project attempts to implement the official Google Cast SDK for Chrome... in Cordova.
-We've made a lot of progress in making this possible, check out the offical docs for examles: https://developers.google.com/cast/docs/chrome_sender
+We've made a lot of progress in making this possible, check out the offical docs for examples: https://developers.google.com/cast/docs/chrome_sender

 ##Supported API Bits and Bites